Diethunter/website/README.md

-# CoinHub (Work in Progress)
+# Ricetta (Work in Progress)

-The platform for selling Hypixel Skyblock coins.
+Find, create and share recipes.